History of Minnesota: European colonization

-When Europeans first started exploring Minnesota, the region was inhabited primarily by tribes of Dakota, with the Ojibwa (sometimes called Chippewa, or Anishinaabe beginning to migrate westward into the state around 1700.
+When Europeans first started exploring Minnesota, the region was inhabited primarily by tribal communities of Dakota people, who called the area "Mni Sóta Makoce, meaning "the land where the water reflects the skies."
+The Ojibwa (sometimes called Chippewa, or Anishinaabe began to migrate westward into the state around 1700.
 (Other sources suggest the Ojibwe reached Minnesota by 1620 or earlier.)
 There were also the Chiwere Ioway in the southwest, and possibly the Menominee in some parts of the southeast as well as other tribes which could have been either Algonquian or Chiwere to the northeast, alongside Lake Superior (possibilities include the Fauk, Sauk, and Missouria).
 The economy of these tribes was chiefly based on hunter-gatherer activities.
 There was also a small group of Ho-Chunk (Winnebago) Native Americans near Long Prairie, who later moved to a reservation in Blue Earth County in 1855.

 At some early point, the Missouria moved south into what is now Missouri, the Menominee ceded much of their westernmost lands and withdrew closer to the region of Green Bay, Wisconsin, and the A'ani were pushed north and west by the Dakota and split into the Gros Ventre and the Arapaho.
 Later tribes who would inhabit the region include the Assiniboine, who split from the Dakota and returned to Minnesota, but later also moved west as American settlers came to populate the region.

-The word Minnesota comes from the Dakota phrase Mni Sóta Makoce, which is depicted on the state seal.
+The word Minnesota comes from the Dakota phrase Mni Sóta Makoce, which is depicted on the only state seal in the US to include an Indigenous phrase.